Tips for Carrying Clothes for Ladakh Trip

 What clothes to wear in Leh Ladakh in March?

-March is also considered to be a winter month, but snow clearance begins on Manali Leh road and Srinagar Leh road.
-Hence, you must carry heavy woolens for a Ladakh trip in March.
+March is also considered to be a winter month, but snow clearance begins on Manali Leh Road and Srinagar Leh Road.
+Hence, you must carry heavy woolen for a Ladakh trip in March.
 Among the list mentioned in this article, the must-have clothing items to take to Ladakh in March are listed as

 — heavy woolen jacket or parka (windproof),